Underdog (2007 film): Plot

 Barsinister repeatedly fails to recreate his serum and sends Cad to obtain a sample of Underdog's DNA.
-Cad fails to capture Underdog, but obtains his collar – which contains his true name and address.
+Cad fails to capture Underdog, but obtains his collar, which contains his true name and address.
 Barsinister and Cad kidnap Dan and force him to call Shoeshine for help.
-Shoeshine and Jack attempt a rescue, but Barsinister takes Jack and Dan as hostages to convince Shoeshine to give up his DNA.
+Shoeshine and Jack attempt a rescue, but Simon takes Jack and Dan as hostages to convince Shoeshine to give up his DNA.
 Barsinister synthesizes Underdog's superpowers, feeds Shoeshine an antidote to the serum, and gives the super pills to three trained German Shepherds.
 He and Cad leave the family trapped in the sewers, but Dan's police experience allows him to free everyone.
 They pursue Barsinister with a hypodermic needle filled with the antidote.

 At the City Hall, Barsinister takes the mayor hostage and instructs Cad to attach a bomb rigged with a mind control serum to the roof; Molly and Polly follow Cad.
 Shoeshine smells the bomb and, overcoming his self-doubt, enters the building.
 Cad discovers Molly and Polly, captures them, and ties them up.
-During a scuffle with Barsinister, Shoeshine accidentally rips open Barsinister's pocket and swallows a super pill, restoring his powers.
-Shoeshine giant ball knocks Cad unconscious.
+During a scuffle with Barsinister, Shoeshine accidentally rips open Barsinister’s pocket and swallows a super pill, restoring his powers.
+Shoeshine takes the giant ball and knocks Cad unconscious.
 Shoeshine temporarily incapacitates the German Shepherds after he hears Molly and Polly call for help, but Barsinister ingests a pill and distracts Shoeshine.
 When the German Shepherds recover, Shoeshine convinces them to turn on Barsinister, who has not treated them well.
 While they restrain Barsinister, Underdog appears on the roof and saves Molly and Polly, cut off ties them up, instructing them to take the mind control serum to the police while he removes the bomb.
 After being reinstated and promoted by the mayor, Dan arrives and injects Barsinister with the antidote while arresting him.
 Underdog takes the bomb and buries it underground just before it explodes.
 Although he tries to escape, he is caught in the explosion, launched into space, and presumed dead.
 Amidst a mournful crowd, Underdog revives, leaving everyone overjoyed.
-Shoeshine returns to protecting Capitol City as Underdog.
+Shoeshine returns to protecting Capital City as Underdog.